 Various national parks protect areas of the Great Mayan Reef.
 The Arrecifes de Cozumel National Park takes care of various projects around the Cozumel reef.
-Because the Cozumel reef surround almost the whole island and the government of Cozumel tries to protect it against possible threats.
-Thereby the reef of Cozumel stretches parallel to the island and can easily be reached by boat.
+Because the Cozumel reef surround almost the whole island, the government of Cozumel tries to protect it against possible threats.
+The reef of Cozumel stretches parallel to the island and can easily be reached by boat.

 Cozumel is considered one of the best diving and snorkeling areas in the world.
 Already Jacques Cousteau discovered on his dives in the sixties the beauty of the coral reefs on Cozumel.
 Since then, thousands of water sports enthusiasts come every year to dive at the fabulous Cozumel reefs or discover the underwater world of Cozumel on a snorkeling tour.